intelie/eslint-config/README.md

 ### VSCode

-#### Working directories
+#### ESLint extension

-Under `Eslint: Working directories`:
+1. Install ESLint extension.
+2. Attach a keyboard shortcut to `ESLint fix all auto fixable Problems` like `{control + shift + i}`
+3. Use that shortcut before saving the file.

+### Troubleshooting

+**Working directories**

     If your Javascript project is not on the root of the open project you must define the `"eslint.workingDirectories": ["my-root-folder"]` setting of the VSCode ESLint plugin to make it work.